 All items with contents up to the value of £270 must have a signed and dated customs declaration form (CN22) attached to the front.

 Any item sent with a value in excess of £270 must have a fully completed CN23 customs declaration form.
-This should be attached using the plastic wallet available from any Isle of Man Post Office® branch.
+This should be attached using the plastic wallet available from any Isle of Man Post Office counter.

-Both declaration forms are also available at your local Post Office® branch.
+Both declaration forms are also available at your local Isle of Man Post Office counter.

 Countries in the EU

 Any destination not listed here is considered 'outside the EU' and requires a CN22 or CN23 form.

 If you are sending items to any of the countries listed below, please do not include a CN22/23 form as this may delay the item in transit.

 - United Kingdom